-Wisconsin law allows for “home-based private educational programs” (which is the term used to officially describe homeschooling).
+Wisconsin law allows for “home-based private educational programs” (which is the term used to officially describe a homeschool program).
 To homeschool, you’ll need to follow these requirements:

-Your statement must state how many students are enrolled in your homeschool.
+Your statement must state how many students in the elementary and high school grades were enrolled in your homeschool as of the third Friday in September.
 It must also certify that:

 Your homeschool must be privately controlled.
 (In other words, a public school or other government agency cannot operate a homeschool program.)

-The program must provide at least 875 hours of instruction each school year.
+Your homeschool program must provide at least 875 hours of instruction each school year (July 1 to June 30).
 Keep track of your hours well enough that you could document 875 hours of instruction per year.
 Your records showing your student received 875 hours of instruction for each of his or her four years of high school should be maintained in your permanent records.
-The school year starts July 1 and ends the following June 30.

 You must provide instruction every year in the following subjects: